May 30, 2017

 Promising findings for at-risk youth

-The study, which is being published in the academic journal Prevention Science, looked at Friends of the Children’s unique mentoring model, which pairs at-risk kindergarten children with a trained, salaried, professional mentor for the entirety of the child's kindergarten through high school graduation years.
+The study, which is being published in the academic journal Prevention Science, looked at Friends of the Children’s unique mentoring model, which pairs kindergarten children who face multiple systemic obstacles with a trained, salaried, professional mentor for the entirety of the child's kindergarten through high school graduation years.

 New funding is being pursued in the hope of reaching the end of this story and of beginning to follow the next—the journey into adulthood.
 This is important because this particular study looked at children identified as high-risk for adjustment problems in kindergarten or first grade through approximately 11 years old.
 However, it isn’t until adolescence that many behavioral and academic problems begin to surface.